ourfriendselectric/golden-robot-records/_golden-robot-records/the-lazys.md

 With the release of Tropical Hazard, the band’s rock odyssey is taking them across Canada as one of the country’s best live acts.

 “I want people to leave feeling entertained,” says Matty.
 “I want them to leave thinking that was the best rock show they’ve ever seen.
-To leave sweaty, dirty, horny!”
+To leave sweaty, dirty, horny\!”

 Leon Harrison - Vocals